About

 Interests

-Outside of work, I spend a lot of time reading philosophy and literature.
-On the philosophy side of things, I really enjoy the work and ideas of Karl Popper and Bertrand Russell however, on other days, my favourites can vary from Nietzsche all the way to John Stuart Mill.
-In terms of literature, McCarthy, Dostoyevsky and Tolstoy are all favourites.
+Outside of work I read a lot of philosophy and literature.
+Karl Popper and Bertrand Russell are lasting favourites, though depending on the day it might be Nietzsche or John Stuart Mill, and in literature I love returning to McCarthy, Dostoyevsky, and Tolstoy.
 I play chess regularly and was part of the Manchester Chess Society during my undergraduate years.

-I also play competitive squash, having represented both the University of Manchester and the University of Glasgow, the latter of which I was the number one player for and winner of the 2025 University Championship.
-Running has become an increasingly important part of my life, and I have tried to connect it with causes I care about, having raised £675 for Alzheimer's disease in an endurance run, and more recently, completing the Prague Marathon and raising £1,100 for cancer research.
-I play the saxophone, have a genuine interest in art, particularly German Expressionism, I love architecture and its history and really enjoy drawing.
+I play competitive squash, having represented both the University of Manchester and the University of Glasgow, where I played at number one and won the 2025 University Championship.
+Running matters to me too, and I have tried to connect it with causes I care about, raising £675 for Alzheimer's research in an endurance run and £1,100 for cancer research at the Prague Marathon.
+I also play the saxophone, enjoy drawing, and have an interest in art, particularly German Expressionism, alongside architecture, history, and building scale models.

 This portfolio was built with